Variable#

 variable

-attribute.
-These activity levels of the variables prior to the solve statement serve as
+attribute in assignment statements.
+These activity levels of the variables prior to the

 initial value for the solver.
 This is particularly important for nonlinear programming